I read this column that there will be no Zune phone at CES. I am not disappointed because I was not expecting a Zune phone..

 On the day after Kevin Johnson's departure, Microsoft announced that it is deepening the relationship with Facebook.
 Satya Nadella made the following comment as part of Steve Ballmer's segment at the 2008 Financial Analyst Meeting today.

 One last thing I wanted to also talk about is an extension of our Facebook relationship where we are extending it to Search and Page Search.
 We will be providing an API to Facebook where they will create a rich search experience, including a Web search for the Facebook users.
 And that's something that they will launch in the fall, working with us, and it'll carry both our Web results as well as our Page Search advertising.
-So we're excited about even using that as an opportunity to further extend the Live Search reach.
+So we're excited about even using that as an opportunity to further extend the Live Search reach.---

 To me, this is an important relationship that Microsoft should nurture and grow.
 It is potentially as important as the relationship that Microsoft had with Intel during the heydays of the Wintel architecture dominating the PC sector.
 Microsoft-Facebook could evolve to be a powerful social network advertising platform that could potentially attract Yahoo, AOL and others to be part of the ecosystem that might one day be a dominant credible competitor to Google.
 I think Microsoft can do without the distractions of Yahoo for now.
 This cooperation is worth watching and tracking.